Taraaz-Research/Counter_Narratives/README.md

 # Counter_Narratives
-"Countering harmful speech online" is a project that studies how Muslim Americans create “counter narratives” in response to harmful speech online, and what technical and policy interventions are needed to create and amplify such counter narratives.
+"Countering harmful speech online" is a project that studies how Muslim Americans create counter-narratives in response to harmful speech online, and what technical and policy interventions are needed to create and amplify such counter narratives.